venkateshtantravahi/Python-0-to-hero-/Django/ReadMe.md

 instructions you should ask the db to follow instructions to make table so to do that run the following command. \
 ``python manage.py migrate`` \
-One thing we need to keep in mind that everytime you create a new model or modify the existing one you need to generate and execute instructions to get modified in db.
+One thing we need to keep in mind that every time you create a new model or modify the existing one you need to generate and execute instructions to get modified in db.